A Martingale-Free Introduction to Conditional Gaussian Nonlinear Systems: Optimal Conditional Sampling Procedures

 and so its square root is unique as can be shown by its eigendecomposition. \end{thm}

 Similar to the filtering procedure in Theorem \ref{thm:filtering}, the forward sampling procedure in Theorem \ref{thm:forwardsample} is a sequential method, which makes use of the information only in the past to compute the pathwise value at the current time instant, thus allowing it to be integrated into online schemes where the observations arrive in a serial manner.
-Furthermore, the formula given in \eqref{eq:forwardsample} states that the sampled trajectory of $\vy$, $\hat{\vy}_{\text{f}}$, is based on the posterior mean estimate of the filter $\vm{f}$, but it also includes temporal correlated uncertainties that depend both on the observations and the underlying nonlinear model, both in the deterministic and stochastic dynamics.
-Actually, through an equivalent representation of the filter posterior mean \cite{liptser2001statisticsII},
+Furthermore, the formula given in \eqref{eq:forwardsample} states that the sampled trajectory of $\vy$, $\hat{\vy}_{\text{\nf}}$, is based on the posterior mean estimate of the filter $\vm{\nf}$, but it also includes temporal correlated uncertainties that depend both on the observations and the underlying nonlinear model, both in the deterministic and stochastic dynamics.
+Actually, through an equivalent representation of the filter posterior mean and covariance matrix (using elementary algebraic manipulations) \cite{liptser2001statisticsII},

-it becomes quickly apparent that for the exponential mean-squared stability of the filter equation to be satisfied, it is necessary that the real parts of all the eigenvalues of $\mathbf{A}-\mr{f}\boldsymbol{\Gamma}$ are negative \cite{han2017random}, and as such the samples $\hat{\vy}_{\text{f}}$ have the tendency to collapse towards the filter mean state $\vm{f}$; this convergence assertion is made concrete in Theorem \ref{thm:forwardsamplefilter} and its proof.
+it becomes quickly apparent that for the exponential mean-square stability of the filter state estimation equations to be satisfied, it is necessary that the real parts of all the eigenvalues of $\mathbf{A}-\mr{\nf}\boldsymbol{\Gamma}$ are negative \cite{soong1973random, neckel2013random, khasminskii2012stochastic, arnold2014random, crauel2015nonautonomous, han2017random, bishop2019stability}, and as such the samples $\hat{\vy}_{\text{\nf}}$ have the tendency to collapse towards the filter mean state $\vm{\nf}$; this convergence assertion is made concrete in Theorem \ref{thm:forwardsamplefilter} and its proof.
 Notice how this also illustrates the fact that the damping in the filter posterior mean and the forward-based sampled trajectories is the same.
 For more on the stochastic stability of the optimal nonlinear filter, we recommend the surveys of Chigansky \cite{chigansky2006stability} and van Handel \cite{vanhandel2007filtering}, and their references therein.
 As for the stability of the nonlinear filter covariance matrix, see Wang \& Lei for the discrete-time case \cite{wang1999stability} and Bishop \& Del Moral for the continuous-time case \cite{bishop2019stability}.

 Another important observation regarding \eqref{eq:forwardsample}, is that its noise feedback is not simply $(\ms^\vy\circ\ms^\vy)^{1/2}$ as in the original latent dynamical equation \eqref{eq:condgauss2}, but instead